mbitirini/savings-calculator-api/README.md

 <img width="1440" alt="postman-2" src="https://github.com/mbitirini/savings-calculator-api/assets/69593342/ae1a9b17-421c-46fd-b458-631814199be4">

-### Error Handling

-The Savings Calculator API is designed to handle incorrect or missing inputs by providing informative messages.
-Other edge cases and the way they are approached, are described below in this readme.

 ### Testing

 I have implemented unit testing (`savings.service.spec.ts`) for the services, covering various scenarios, including edge cases.
 Additionally, an end-to-end test (`savings.e2e-spec.ts`) has been included to ensure that the validators used in DTO work as expected.